InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 - Stainless steel grind components for better long-term durability.

-- Standard 3-bolt mount means easier replacements in many existing InSinkErator setups.
+- Standard 3-bolt mount can make replacements easier in many existing InSinkErator setups.

-- Well-suited to busy households and light commercial environments.
+- Well-suited to busy households and heavier everyday use.

 Cons